trclemen/streamtouch-support/README.md

 ······- ./data:/data

 > **SHIM_HOST** must be set to the IP address of the
-> device running SLC — this is the IP your speaker will
+> device/container running SLC — this is the IP your speaker will
 > use to connect to SLC.

 > **MA_HOST** is needed so SLC can resolve radio stream